 Animal conflict with humans has been going on for a long time, and the situation is worsening because of massive forest clearing for the wood/timber industry, oil palm plantations, mining, industrial plantations, and human settlement.
 Changing animal habitat makes food increasingly difficult to find, so the animals come out of the remaining forests and wander into community gardens or human settlements, creating conflict.
 In the end, it is always the animals who lose their lives.

 How can we overcome this problem that has lasted more than three decades?
-Various approaches have been attempted, ranging from donor funding for those whose funds are constrained, to increased human resources, to truly convey messages and educate people about living side by side with wildlife.
-Billions of dollars have been spent to overcome the problem of conflict between humans and humans as well as between humans and wildlife.
+Various approaches have been attempted, ranging from donor funding for those whose funds are constrained, to increased human resources, to truly conveying messages and educating people about living side by side with wildlife.

 After many methods tried and lessons learned, the results are still insignificant.
 This raises the question of where or what is wrong: methods, people, or other issues?
 Poverty and lack of education are at the root of the problem.
 Local communities who live in and around the forest do not have many opportunities to fulfill their daily needs, not to mention the opportunity to go to school to obtain education.
 They go to the forest to get what they need.
 However, people from the city transform the forest on which local communities depend into logging areas, industrial plantations, mines, oil palm, and so on.
 Their use of the forest is exacerbated by poor spatial planning in the regions, especially around the boundaries of forests that are used as production forest, APL (the Indonesian designation of “areas for other use”), and conservation areas.
 Just as in conflicts between industry and animals, local communities are always defeated.